sosninskyy/ObjectDetector-OD/README.md

 # Object detector v1.0
-#Credits: Movement detection logic is based on OpenCV tutorials, adapted and integrated with hardware by me.
+# Movement detection logic is based on OpenCV tutorials, adapted and integrated with hardware by me.

-#That project was born by hours of work, and end at 5 am
-#It's a movement detector system , dont work on too tiny objects
+It's a movement detector system , dont work on too tiny objects

 # How it worrrk?